Roots Revival (project): Rehearsals (documentary)

-In 2014, Romanian director Ana Maria Vijdea made a documentary about Roots Revival, capturing how the artists who didn't know each other until then were brought together by music in the process of creating the concept Colors of Maria “Without knowing each other in advance, seven musicians from around the world spend time together, improvising and composing, in order to create a homogenous musical act and this film is a intimate portrait of that effort.
+In 2014, Romanian director Ana Maria Vijdea made a documentary about Roots Revival, capturing how the artists who did not know each other until then were brought together by music in the process of creating the concept Colors of Maria “Without knowing each other in advance, seven musicians from around the world spend time together, improvising and composing, in order to create a homogenous musical act and this film is a intimate portrait of that effort.
 Their starting point closes on the discography of Maria Tănase, a Romanian folk singer from the 20th century and a major cultural icon.”
 The director followed them for two months, assisting them in the rehearsals for their first tour.
 The documentary was selected in multiple film festivals, having its world premiere at Kraków Film Festival, in the DocFilmMusic competition.